5 top first person shooter games of 2016 fail seizure safety guidelines testPosted: 12/06/2016

 The fast-moving, flashing images in these five games could provoke seizures in people whose seizures are triggered by visual stimuli, due to a sometimes hidden condition called photosensitive epilepsy.
 I tested image sequences from these popular games using software designed for checking the adherence of images sequences to the seizure reduction guidelines.
 All five failed.

 Game developers could — should — use this same technology to build products compliant with the guidelines!
 The application I used to test the games for compliance isn’t a consumer product; it’s intended for developers.
-But product developers instead place seizure warnings on games and consoles.
-People with no history of seizures don’t pay much attention to seizure warnings.
+Instead of building games that comply, many developers simply place seizure warnings on games and consoles.
+People with no history of seizures don’t pay much attention to seizure warnings, though.
 Why would they?

 Consumers don’t know they may be at risk.
 Reason #1